MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/plan-for-multilanguage-deployment-of-office-2016.md

 To deploy Office 2016 in multiple languages, you must plan carefully.
 This article discusses the planning considerations for setup and the customizations that you can make when you install language packs or proofing tools.

 > [!IMPORTANT]
-> This article describes methods to deploy and manage language packs for the Windows Installer-based (MSI) delivery format of Office 2016, which is available for enterprise organizations through volume licensing.
-If you have an Office subscription and you are deploying Office 365 ProPlus, which uses the Click-to-Run delivery format, see [Plan for multilanguage deployment of Click-to-Run-based Office installations](http://technet.microsoft.com/library/a972905d-3f7b-47c1-8481-9a5ac6876283.aspx).
+> This article describes methods of deploying and managing language packs for versions of Office 2016 that use the Windows Installer (MSI) installation technology, which are available for enterprises through volume licensing.
+If you have an Office subscription and you're deploying Office 365 ProPlus, which uses the Click-to-Run installation technology, see [Overview of deploying languages in Office 365 ProPlus](../overview-of-deploying-languages-in-office-365-proplus.md).

+<a name="BKMK_PlanSetup"> </a>
 ## Plan setup of Office 2016 multilanguage deployment
-<a name="BKMK_PlanSetup"> </a>

 The language-neutral design of Office 2016 helps simplify the deployment of Office products in multiple languages.
 Instead of creating a series of installations, you enable setup to coordinate a single installation of multiple language versions.